 Steering - Handlebars with throttle control

-Engine - 35bhp Japanese-built air-cooled, V-Twin Vanguard, 4-Stroke with electric start
+Engine - 35bhp state-of-the-art Briggs and Stratton air-cooled, V-Twin Vanguard, 4-Stroke with electric start

 Flotation - Floats and starts on water, positively buoyant.